-Table 1 Data used to create SKUA model horizons.
+Table 1 Data used to create modelled horizons.
+Abbreviations explained in section 2 above.

-Note that borehole markers and points have been extracted from BGS's borehole database that includes stratigraphic interpretations.
+Borehole markers and points have been extracted from BGS's borehole database that includes stratigraphic interpretations.

 5.1 BOREHOLE DATA

 Borehole data was recalled using the 'BGS Magpie' application in Access 2016 linked to the BGS corporate Borehole Geology database.
 This data provides stratigraphic boundaries representing the top or base of known coals or formations, interpreted by various BGS geologists.
 The Magpie application selects the deepest instance of any particular stratigraphic boundary in individual boreholes.
 The borehole interpreters selected in this order of preference were, Anthony Irving (AAMI), Alison Monaghan (ALS), Eileen Callaghan (ECAL), Timothy McCormick (TMCM), and David Low (DJLO).